ippontech/blog-usa/posts/taking-chatgpt-for-an-impromptuspin.md

 ## Introduction

-[OpenAI](https://openai.com/blog/chatgpt/)'s brainchild, "[ChatGPT](https://chat.openai.com/)," is all the rage right now and is identified/poised to be a massive disrupter in the software engineering industry.
+[OpenAI](https://openai.com/blog/chatgpt/)'s brainchild, "[ChatGPT](https://chat.openai.com/)," is all the rage right now and is poised to be a massive disrupter in the software engineering industry.
 Since its release on November 30th, people have been writing plenty of guides, blogs, and opinion pieces about it all over social media.
 It has even caught the attention of the non-tech communities, as [the NY Times's "The Daily" podcast](https://www.stitcher.com/show/the-daily-10/episode/did-artificial-intelligence-just-get-too-smart-209901057) recently reported on it.

 ## Sentience